elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 * Note - quantities of T-Nuts and 5M 12mm Screws are not accurate in the instructions.

 ### [Part 2 – Step 11.
 Installing the Decorative Panels](http://www.support.modix3d.com/decorative-panels/)
+* Fast, easy assembly.
-* Fast, easy assembly, no known issues.
+* No known issues.

 ### [Part 2 – Step 15.
 Tightening All Screws](http://www.support.modix3d.com/tight-all-screws/)
 * Slow assembly, this step has more detailed instructions than it might appear from its title.

 ### [Part 2 – Step 16.
 Installing the Enclosure](http://www.support.modix3d.com/enclosure-assembly-optional/)
+* Fast, easy assembly.
-* Fast, easy assembly, no known issues.
+* No known issues.

 ### [Part 2 – Step 17.
 Assembling the Doors](http://www.support.modix3d.com/doors-assembly/)
+* Fast, easy assembly.
-* Fast, easy assembly, no known issues.
+* No known issues.

 ### [Part 2 – Step 18.
 Assembling the Top Lid](http://www.support.modix3d.com/top-lid-top-cover/)
 * Fast, easy assembly, though the instructions are not as thorough as before.
 * The bottom lip of the back lid plate overlaps witht he back plate of the enclosure.
 Perhaps this is evidence of improper installation...

 ### [Part 2- Step 19.
 Assembling the Top Pivoting Lid](http://www.support.modix3d.com/top-pivoting-lid/)
+* Fast, easy assembly.
-* Fast, easy assembly, no known issues.
+* No known issues.

 # Mechanical - Motors Belts & Pulleys
 [Printer Systems List](README.md#system-assembly--repair)